nagyben/pollinate-test/README.md

 # Design decisions

-I opted to use managed cloud infrastructure (i.e. serverless) to deploy because it is a lot simpler, I get high-availability by default from GCP (all resources are multi-AZ by default, and Firestore is set up to be multi-region)
+I opted to use managed cloud infrastructure (i.e. serverless) to deploy because: it is a lot simpler; I get high-availability by default from GCP (all resources are multi-AZ by default, and Firestore is set up to be multi-region); I get observability and logging out of the box with Stackdriver; I get autoscaling and load-balancing; security; HTTPS...

+I considered the option of deploying VMs but it doesn't make sense to have all that management and operability overhead for such a simple app

+I also considered deploying a Kubernetes cluster, but again this would be needless overhead for an app such as this.
+If we knew that the ecosystem was going to grow, and we will have additional services it would make sense to consider.
+But also this would have taken too much time

+# Things which I wanted to do but didn't have time to finish

+- Set up a fully automated CI/CD pipeline using Github Actions
+- More unit & integration testing (e.g. with devcontainers / testcontainers)
+- Code quality and autoformatting tools implementation in CI